QyperXit/-barber-booking-3.0/PROJECT_REFERENCE.md

 4. Users can select a slot and service, then initiate a booking
 5. A booking record is created with "pending" payment status
 6. User is redirected to Stripe Checkout to complete payment
-7. Upon successful payment, the Stripe webhook updates the booking status to "confirmed"
+7. Upon successful payment, the Stripe webhook updates the booking status to "paid"
 8. An appointment record is created/updated to reflect the payment status

 ### Barber Stripe Connect Setup